 The Isabella Stewart Gardner Museum—a work of art in totality—is at once an intimate collection of fine and decorative art and a vibrant, innovative venue for contemporary artists, musicians, and scholars.
 Housed in a 1902 building, modeled after a 15th century Venetian palazzo, and a 2012 wing designed by Renzo Piano, the Museum provides an unusual backdrop for the viewing of art.
 The historic galleries surrounding the verdant Courtyard contain more than 2,500 extraordinary works of art, featuring pieces by Titian, Rembrandt, Michelangelo, Raphael, Botticelli, Manet, Degas, Whistler, and Sargent.

-*Please Note: Go Boston Card is accepted for admission until 5:30 pm.
-Once inside the museum, all guests are welcome to stay until closing.
+The Go Boston Card is accepted for admission until 5:30 pm.
+Once inside the museum, visitors are welcome to stay until closing.

 All holiday hours are subject to change without notice.